steaks/nina-five/README.md

 The first team to win 6 tricks wins the game.
 The team with the higher poker hands wins the trick.
 If teams have equal poker hands no team wins the trick.

 ### Hands and Tie-Breakers
-Nina Five uses modified poker hands.
+Nina's Five uses modified poker hands.
 The following table shows the hand rankings and tie-breaker rules:

 | Hand | Description | Tie-Breaker Rules |
 |------|-------------|-------------------|